-External & Internal Threat Protection: GDPR Solutions
+External & Internal Threat Protection

 GDPR defines strict guidelines for the collection, storage, and processing of personally identifiable information (PII).
 If your public-facing digital assets collect PII, they are in scope for GDPR solutions.
 All businesses can mitigate the GDPR risks by protecting themselves from external and internal security breaches.
 The consequences of breaching the Regulation are game changing.
 The maximum financial penalty for non-compliance will be 4% of annual revenue or €20 million, whichever is higher.
-For more information see our "simple guide to GDPR" or Guide to the General Data Protection Regulation (GDPR)

 The tools for mitigating potential INTERNAL threats